 RMD Deadlines and Exceptions

-Another point to consider is that delaying your first RMD until April 1 following the year you turn 70.5 essentially means you must take two RMDs that year.
-So let’s say you have a traditional IRA and turn 70.5 in June 2019.
-You can take your first RMD by April 1, 2020.
+Another point to consider is that delaying your first RMD until April 1 following the year you turn 72 essentially means you must take two RMDs that year.
+So let’s say you have a traditional IRA and you turned 72 in June 2020.
+You can take your first RMD by April 1, 2021.
 However, you must also take another by Dec.
-31, 2020.
-Remember, IRA withdrawals are taxed as regular income.
+31, 2021.
+Remember, traditional IRA withdrawals are taxed as regular income.
 So taking this route may bump you to a higher tax bracket, which can trigger other consequences.